Using SQLAlchemy with Django

 return reverse('catalogue_item', kwargs={'item_id':unicode(self.pk)})

-These extra methods help SQLAlchemy model objects behave almost interchangeably
+These extra methods help SQLAlchemy model objects behave almost interchangeably with Django model objects in your template and view methods.

-Using the Django paginator class with SQLAlchemy `Query` objects
+Using the Django paginator class with SQLAlchemy Query objects

 requires one to override a single method calculating the total number of hits: